 Find Nearby Bluetooth Devices

 Along with the Wi-Fi networks, you can also find the available Bluetooth connection around you.
-So, from now on, most of the network needs can be done from within the iOS 13 Control Center itself.
+So, from now on, most of the network needs can be done from within the iOS 13 Control Center.
 You can tap any of the Bluetooth devices shown to establish a connection.
 Here is how to find nearby Bluetooth devices from the Control Center on your iPhone.

 - Open Control Center and long tap/force tap the network section.